 Our guest for the February meeting was Leah Royle from Australian Wildlife Conservancy.
 The Australian Wildlife Conservancy protects some of the largest remaining populations of many endangered species like Bilbies, Numbats and Gouldian Finches.
-It manages more than 4.6 million hectares, protecting more native wildlife than any other organisation.
 For more information about Australian Wildlife Conservancy, please click here.

 In March, our regular meeting was followed by the Annual General Meeting.
 Reports were presented on activities over the past year, and the Committee for the 2018/19 Probus year was elected.
 For information about the current Committee, please click here.

 Our speakers at the April meeting were two of our own Club members speaking of their musical passions.
 One spoke about the Austral Salon of Music (click here), which began its life in 1890 as a club for women writers.
 It has evolved over 128 years to an organisation (open to all members) whose aim is to introduce aspiring young musicians to an interested audience.
 Our other speaker ran a U3A class (click here) on jazz appreciation for many years.
 We were given a brief introduction to the history of jazz from its origins in New Orleans in the late 19th Century and mentioning some of the great jazz musicians of the 20th Century.

 The speaker at the May meeting was Warren Sparrow from Angel Flight Australia.
 This is a charity which coordinates non-emergency flights to assist country people to access specialist medical treatment that would otherwise be unavailable to them because of vast distance and high travel costs.
 Warren is a retired air traffic controller and a volunteer with Angel Flight as an “earth angel” – driving patients and families between airports and their appointment.
 Further information about Angel Flight can be found on their website – please click here.